leokruglikov/leokruglikov.github.io/content/post/groups.md

 a similarity transformation.

 In representation theory, we're interested in __non-equivalent__, but __irreducible representations__.
-That is, in representation theory, two representations, are "the same" if they are irreducible and possibly equivalent.
+That is, in representation theory, two representations, are considered to be "the same" if they are irreducible and possibly equivalent.
 One should, however, note another fact concerning the reducible representations.
 The general matrix form of the irreducible representation is instead given by